 In London on Friday (7 December) Lord Soames was named as Britain's governor in Zimbabwe Rhodesia.

-In London on Friday (7 December) Lord Soames was named as Britain's governor in Zimbabwe Rhodesia.
+Background: In London on Friday (7 December) Lord Soames was named as Britain's governor in Zimbabwe Rhodesia.
 He had been widely tipped to take the post, in which he will hold sweeping executive powers during the country's transition through a ceasefire to elections and independence.
 At present he is leader of the House of Lords, Britain's upper chamber, and as such attends ministerial cabinet meetings.
 Lord Soames is a close personal friend of Britain's Foreign Secretary, Lord Carrington, who chaired the Lancaster House talks.

 SYNOPSIS: Lord Soames, is 59, has been a life-long Conservative party member.
 He was in the Commons for 26 years, from 1950, becoming Winston Churchill's Parliamentary Secretary and later a Minister of Agriculture in the Macmillan government.